amasterenko/job4j_cars/README.md

 - Managing ad's sold status
 - Filtering ads

+### Usage:
 ____
-### Usage:
 Before deploying:
 1. Set the "imagesPath" parameter in web.xml file.
-That's the directory where the ads' files will be stored.
+It's a directory where the ads' files will be stored.
-2. Set your DB's parameters in hibernate.cfg.xml
+2. Set your DB's parameters in hibernate.cfg.xml.
+3. Run scheme.sql on your DB.

 Deploy the WAR file to Tomcat:
-1. Build the project
+1. Build the project.
-2. Copy the war file to the Tomcat/webapps directory
+2. Copy the war file to the Tomcat/webapps directory.

 ### Preview:
 ____